sophie820318/TCP_server_and_client_linux/README.md

-# RealTime Capture audio，translate audio data by define protocal,implement socket tcp server and client in async mode.
+# RealTime Capture audio，translate audio data by define protocal,implement socket tcp server and client by async mode in linux.